rramoscabral/AI-102---Training---Designing-and-Implementing-a-Microsoft-Azure-AI-Solution/README.md

 ## Description

-This course provides students with the fundamental knowledge and skillsto build AI infused applications that leverage Azure AI Services, Azure AI Search, and Azure OpenAI.
+This course provides students with the fundamental knowledge and skills to create custom agents in Copilot Studio.
 ---

 <!-- followme -->